 Ever wonder what mighty potion Vikings fortified themselves with as they crisscrossed the oceans?
-Or what King Midas was swigging from his golden goblet?
-The answer lies with the humble honeybee—and the sweet elixir it’s helped produce for millenia.
+Or what Aristotle was swigging from his goblet?
+The answer lies with the humble honeybee—and the drink it has helped produce for millenia.

-No need for a mead prescription these days, but certain kinds made with herbs or spices were used medicinally in early England.
-Infusing herbs into a sweet mead made them more agreeable, and different varieties were thought to improve digestion, help with depression and alleviate good old-fashioned hypochondria.
+Today’s physicians are unlikely to write a prescription for mead, but certain kinds made with herbs or spices were used as medicine in early England.
+Infusing herbs into a sweet mead made them more palatable, and different varieties were thought to improve digestion, help with depression and alleviate good old-fashioned hypochondria.
 These types of spiced, herbal meads are called metheglin, derived from the Welsh word for medicine.

 Sweet, dry, still or sparkling—all describe varieties of mead.
 But amble up the mead family tree a bit further and you’ll meet some of the more eccentric relatives.
 You already know metheglin, but don’t forget melomel, a mead that contains juice or fruit like blackberries and raspberries.
 Then there’s cyser, an apple-based mead; acerglyn, made with maple syrup; braggot, a mead/beer blend brewed with hops or barley; rhodomel, a very old style laced with roses—and legions more.

-Stop slurping oysters: Sweet mead is the original aphrodisiac.
-The origin of “honeymoon” harks back to the medieval tradition of drinking honey wine for a full moon cycle after a new marriage.
-All that golden essence would supposedly ensure a fruitful union bearing plenty of children.
-This mead-based insurance policy was taken so seriously that a bride’s father included a month’s worth of mead in her dowry.
+While oysters may be the most commonly appreciated aphrodisiac, mead was the original.
+In fact, the term “honeymoon” comes from the medieval tradition of drinking honey wine for a full moon cycle after a new marriage—all that golden essence would supposedly ensure a fruitful union bearing plenty of children.
+This mead-based insurance policy was taken so seriously that a bride’s father would often include a month’s worth of mead in her dowry.

 Ready to jump headfirst into the honeycomb?
 It’s surprisingly easy.
 Try your hand at homemade mead-making with a DIY starter kit, similar to beginner homebrewing setups but with a bit more buzz.